 After 3.72 kilometers, for us, at a major roundabout, in photo below, showing the direction toward the PO-552, our old coastal highway friend, we took a right turn onto the Estrada do Vao.

 We walked on this street for 0.57 km until meeting up with the PO-552.

 A left turn here onto the PO-552, called the Estrada Camposancos and lo and behold the yellow arrows of the Coastal Route appeared!
 I was quite happy about this, as any route trying to hug the coastline from here looked difficult, longer and through the industrial shipyards of Vigo.
 This section, below, was industrial enough.

 After another 0.5 kilometers on the Estrada Camposancos, the pilgrimage traveler has another decision to make.
 The traditional Coastal route turns right on a small side road, the Camino Pitasia, shown below.

 The other choice is to continue on into the center of town via the PO-552.
 This is the more direct and shorter route, via the Avenida Citroën.
 If I had know exactly where we were at this juncture, most likely we would have taken the more direct route.

 However, we chose to just follow the yellow arrows and onto the Camino Pitasia.
 I have no regrets as the Camino planners did well to walk us through quaint, quiet roads in the middle of the suburbs of Vigo.
-Plus we saw some amazing things we would have otherwise missed, as you shall see farther below!
+Plus we saw some amazing things we would have otherwise missed, as you shall see further below!

 Just 300 meters on the Camino Pitasia, and then it ends, where you turn left, then an immediate right to walk under the overpass of the highway, the VG-20..